 (NOTE: For the record, The Boy From Space was originally first broadcast in the 1971 television season; however, it's popularity at the time encouraged the programmers to repackage it with some new footage and dialogue for re-airing in 1980.)

-On this day in 1986, Starman aired "One for the Road."
-This served as the seventh episode of the program's only season, and here's the plot summary as provided by IMDB.com:
+On this day in 1986 (in the U.S.), Starman aired "One for the Road."
+Officially, this served as the seventh episode of the program's only season, and here's the plot summary as provided by IMDB.com:

 "Weary of their life on the run, Paul and Scott start to enjoy staying in one place for a while, but when Paul sees that they must move on, Scott rebels."